elj40/C-Tutor/README.md

 6. Recursive fibonacci and loop homework
     * Recap the recursion stuff we did now
     * Try write them from scratch
+    * [Recursive example video](https://www.youtube.com/watch?v=ngCos392W4w): only worry about the first example, the others are harder than we would get in the exam

 __Friday__